babblevoice/spindle/README.md

 ```

 A file with this content can be found at test/test.py and run from that directory with the command `uvicorn test:app`.

+A test file for the source server can be found at test/test.py.spec.sh.
+While the server is listening at the default URL, the test cases can be run from that directory with the command `./test`.